georgeflanagin/workstation-backups/README.md

    135	fi
 ```

+[3] It is always a good idea to establish the `$PWD` of a running script.
+This is
+also where the list of exclusions is located.

+[46-50] The directory to be backed up is the last argument.

+[89-90] We backup to a UNIX computer running ZFS from Linux computers running XFS.
+These two options do not make sense in the UNIX/ZFS environment.

+[126] This is the command that executes the file transfer.
+Let's go through it.

+`nice -n 7` Niceness runs from [0..19], where 0 is normal scheduling priority,
+and 19 is as nice as a program can be.
+In this case, -7 is about half the priority
+of the default. *NB: this is *CPU* niceness, and it avoids prevention
+of normal work.*

+`ionice -c 2 -n 7` The nice levels are the same, and `ionice` also has classes of service.
+Class 2 is known as "best effort," which is the normal I/O priority.
+Within that class, this
+program is scheduled lower in priority.

+`rsync` The program we are running.

+`$BACKUPARGS` In our case, `-av`, meaning preserve time stamp info, traverse the directories,
+and make a list of what files are transferred.

+`$dry_run` If we are really transferring the files, this variable is null, otherwise
+its value is `--dry-run`, meaning the program just describes what it *would* do.

+`$EXCLUSIONS`

+`"$SOURCE"`

+`"$DESTINATION_HOST:$DESTDIR"`

+`>>$OUTPUT`

+`2>$ERRORS`

 ## The excluded files.

 `rsync` is a flexible program, and it is a dependable way to transfer files in a